CenterForTheBuiltEnvironment/ABC_toolbox/README.md

  - `abc_model_official_documentation`: Official documentation for ABC model.
 Synced with Gitbook.

-## Installation Instructions
+## How to install

 Follow these steps to set up the virtual environment and install the necessary packages for this project.

 ### 1. Clone the Repository
-First, clone this repository to your local machine:
+Clone this repository to your local machine:
 ```bash
 git clone https://github.com/CenterForTheBuiltEnvironment/ABC_toolbox.git
 ```